Chengyuann/Chengyuan-Ma.github.io/_pages/about.md

 Hi, I am Chengyuan Ma.
 I am currently a **senior** undergraduate at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
 I was an exchange student at [University of California, Davis](https://www.ucdavis.edu/) (2025.01 -- 2025.03).
 Now I am also a visiting research student at [Dalhousie University](https://www.dal.ca/) (2025.07 -- 2025.10), co-sponsored by [Mitacs, Canada](https://www.mitacs.ca/) and [China Scholarship Council](https://www.csc.edu.cn/).

-My research interests focus on **deep reinforcement learning, online learning, continual learning, recommender system, and computational advertising**.
+My research interests focus on **deep learning, multimodal large models, controllable voice generation, and diffusion models**.
 Recently, I am focusing on:
 (1) sequential bidding ranking algorithms;
 (2) machine unlearning in generative recommendation.
 My research aims to build **intelligent systems that are elegant in theory and effective in practice**, and provide credible solutions to the urgent needs of contemporary society.